CleverCloud/doc.clever-cloud.com/runtimes/docker/docker.md

 You can make the docker socket available from inside the container by adding `CC_MOUNT_DOCKER_SOCKET=true` in your application's environment variables.
 In that case, docker is started in the namespaced mode, and in bridge network mode.

+## Private registry

+We support pulling private images through the `docker build` command.
+To login to a private registry, you need to set a few environment variables:
+- `CC_DOCKER_LOGIN_USERNAME`: the username to use to login
+- `CC_DOCKER_LOGIN_PASSWORD`: the password of your username
+- `CC_DOCKER_LOGIN_SERVER` (optionnal): the server of your private registry.
+Defaults to Docker's public registry.

+This uses the `docker login` command under the hood.

 ## Sample apps

 We provide a few examples of dockerized applications on Clever Cloud.